-In an undated press report by Jim Brady of the 1960 opening after the extensions had been completed he writes 'I have decided not to join the scouts.
+In an undated press report by Jim Brady of the 1960 opening after the extensions had been completed, he writes 'I have decided not to join the scouts.
 The realisation that the rugged young men of the greatest of all youth organisations and myself had practically nothing in common came painfully after climbing the slopes of Great Whernside on Saturday afternoon.
-A converted 230 year old farmhouse under the shadow of Whernside's craggy summit, Hag Dyke, has been the mecca of physical discomfort for 5,000 scouts from all over the country since the 1st Ben Rhydding Scouts took it over 13 years ago.'
+A converted 230year old farmhouse under the shadow of Whernside's craggy summit, Hag Dyke, has been the mecca of physical discomfort for 5,000 scouts from all over the country since the 1st Ben Rhydding Scouts took it over 13 years ago.'

 From its early days in 1947 Hag Dyke had been lit only by Hurricane or Tilley lamps and cooking was by pressure stoves until, in the 1960s, gas piping was installed throughout the building to supply mantles in each room from a central supply.
-The gas bottles were originally in the pantry but later moved to a safer location in the barn and gas delivered underground.
+The gas bottles for cooking were originally in the pantry but later moved to a safer location in the barn with the gas being piped underground to the main building.
+There are 6 x 47kg propane bottles in use at any one time with the spares kept in the barn along with coal for the dining room stove and the lounge fire, Coal and gas have to be transported from the village by tractors; this is the largest expense of running the hostel.
 Robin Beaumont remembers that as the lowest member of his patrol it fell to him to hold the Tilley lamp above the snooker table whilst his P. L. was taking a shot; the hurricane lamps in the lounge before the installation of Calor gas being somewhat inadequate.
-It was Robin who later did much work installing electricity within the building.
+It was Robin who later undertook the task of installing electricity and allied equipment.

 Documents are extant which detail much work which was carried out during the late 1980s and the early 1990s consequent upon a visit by the Environmental Health Officer for Craven District Council in June 1988 who expressed his grave concern regarding the water supply, fire safety and gas (LPG) cylinder storage.
 He regarded the water supply 'as being more or less normal, bearing in mind the age, character and location of the property'.
-However the source and collecting chamber needed to be protected from contamination and the chamber itself rebuilt to modern standards.
+However, the source and collecting chamber needed to be protected from contamination and the chamber itself rebuilt to modern standards.
 Bacteriological treatment of the water should be considered otherwise the only practical solution was to instruct users that all water to be used for drinking should be boiled first.
 The inspector expressed far greater concern over the 'very serious fatality risk should fire break out when persons are in occupation'.
 He concluded his letter 'I appreciate that Hag Dyke has for many years been run on a 'shoestring' budget, and that much of its usefulness and attraction lie in its remote location and the comparative living conditions which prevail there.
 I therefore urge that the opportunity now be given to initiate a major project or series of projects designed to rejuvenate the hostel for the benefit of future generations of young persons'.
 Having pointed out the shortcomings it seems that his last sentence was unnecessary and probably beyond his remit.